Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice on Identifying Pest Infestations And Help Solve Your Pest Problem.

 The signs of an ant infestation

-An ant’s nest will send out workers - about 10% of the overall colony - in search of food.
-If you see ants inside your house, they are either looking for sustenance or following a trail left by previous ants that have discovered a food source.
+An ant’s nest will send out workers - about 10% of the overall colony - searching for food.
+So if you see ants inside your house, they are either looking for sustenance or following a trail left by previous ants that have discovered a food source.

-The entrance to an ant’s nest will show-up as a small mound of dirt on the ground that the ants have pushed out in exiting the nest.
+An ant’s nest entrance will show up as a small mound of dirt on the ground that the ants have pushed out in exiting the nest.
 If it’s possible to follow the general convergence of a flying ant infestation, you will find these mounds and the source of your ant infestation.

 At some point during the summer, male and female black ants will exit their nests and fly into the air to mate, which can last anywhere from a couple of hours to a few days.

 Another species you may have seen in the garden is the pharaoh’s ant – a red-brown insect that is slightly smaller than the black ant, at 2mm long.
-An infestation caused by this species can be particularly extensive, and it is best to call Young’s Pest Control for a comprehensive Middlewich ant infestation removal treatment of your home, as small applications are not effective against such an ant infestation in the house.
+An infestation caused by this species can be particularly extensive.
+It is best to call Young’s Pest Control for a comprehensive Middlewich ant infestation removal treatment of your home, as small applications are not effective against such an ant infestation in the house.

 How difficult is ant control?

-It can often be easy to spot the source of a flying ant infestation in the garden as they are usually on one surface, which makes it simpler to spot where they converge.
-In the home, however, ants will be crawling over everything and locating the nest is not as straightforward.
+It can often be easy to spot the source of a flying ant infestation in the garden as they are usually on one surface, making it simpler to spot where they converge.
+However, ants will be crawling over everything in the home, and locating the nest is not as straightforward.